Rockarya/River-Crossing-Game/README.md

 -> In every succesive round for each player speed of moving obstacles increases by
     certain pace.

-	I HOPE YOU ENJOY PLAYING THE GAME!!!
+	I HOPE YOU WILL ENJOY PLAYING THE GAME :-))